 11. Have students investigate the impact of changes in technology in the war.
-How did technological changes affect the nature of warfare and the course of the war?
+How did technological changes affect the land, air and sea wars?

-12. Have students create a power-time graph to chart the course of the war in Europe: who is winning, who is losing from 1914 to 1918.
+12. Have students create a power-time graph to chart the course of the war in Europe, who is winning, who is losing from 1939 to 1945.
 Explain the when, how and why of the rise and fall of each side.

 13. Use the simulation as a review tool.
 Students can take events they have learned about in class and see how they tie together, from the perspective of a Canadian soldier.

 Students can compare what they learned in class with the way the simulation presents each event.